Lakshana3/vsdRFtxRx/README.md

 The final input power to CMOS digital interface is approximately -28 dBm.

 The digital gain does not increase SNR.
 Sacrificing analog gain will decrease performance of the system.
 But also note that the signal power received by BBP should be a nominal value.
-For very low signal levels in which the maximum analog gain is still not high enough to achieve this goal, variable digital gain can be used.

 # Future work